Hero Image

 Meet Romaina

 Imagine being just three years old when your home is destroyed and your family is forced to flee.
-This was Romaina's reality.
-Eight years ago, a brutal military crackdown in Myanmar drove over 700,000 Rohingya Muslims across the border to Bangladesh.
+This was Romaina's reality. in 2017, a brutal military crackdown in Myanmar drove over 700,000 Rohingya Muslims across the border to Bangladesh.
 Romaina and her family found themselves in Kutupalong, the world's largest refugee camp.

-For generations, the Rohingya have faced a systematic denial of education.
 In the camp, lessons were a blur for Romaina.
-The mandatory curriculum was in Burmese - a language she and her teachers barely understood.
+The mandatory curriculum was in Burmese - a language she had not grown up speaking or hearing.
 She tried to learn, but the words felt clumsy, and understanding simple concepts was a constant struggle.
-Romaina felt frustrated and lost, yearning for a chance to really learn.
+She and her friends felt frustrated and lost.

-Romaina's life was transformed by Hanifi.
-She'll never forget the moment she wrote her name on the board, met with applause from her classmates.
+Romaina's life was transformed by learning to read and write using the Rohingya alphabet.
+She'll never forget the moment she wrote her name on the board in her own language, met with applause from her classmates.
 Now, she and thousands of other children are making rapid progress.
-With an 80% illiteracy rate in the camp, Hanifi can unlock a world of possibilities and help build a stronger Rohingya community for the future.
+With an 80% illiteracy rate in the camp, mother tongue learning can unlock a world of possibilities and help build a stronger Rohingya community for the future.

 Meet Sadeq

-Sadeq was nine years old when his family had to flee their home in Myanmar.
+Sadeq was nine years old when his family fled their home in Myanmar.
 He told us: ‘On that day I saw people being murdered, slaughtered, houses were burnt.
 I don’t know how we managed to flee’.

-Sadeq and his family found safety in Bangladesh where he attends one of the learning centres we support.
+They eventually found safety in Bangladesh, where he now attends one of the classrooms we support.
 When he first started, lessons were taught in Burmese and he only understood a little.
 As Sadeq explains, ‘it’s not our language, we’ve never spoken it’.

-Sadeq has now learned to read and write in Hanifi.
+Sadeq has now learned to read and write using a script for his own Rohingya language, called 'Hanifi'.
 He says: “The beautiful thing is that I can now actually write the words and sentences that I speak every day.
 Learning Hanifi has been a huge boost to my confidence”.

-Our hope is to eventually translate Hanifi teaching tools and textbooks for dozens more education providers in the camp, potentially reaching as many as 337,000 more children.
+Our hope is to eventually translate teaching tools and textbooks into the Rohingya mother tongue for dozens more education providers in the camp, potentially reaching as many as 337,000 more children.
 We believe this is a historic step forward in securing Rohingya literacy and identity.

 Donate Today